“This post may contain affiliate links. Please read my disclosure for more info.

 So What About You?

 What do you use to keep on top of things each month?
 A spreadsheet?
 Any of these apps?
-Scratch your bills on a cocktail napkin?
+A cocktail napkin?
 We all seem to stick with what works.

 But sometimes what works is what gets us through this month, and doesn’t necessarily look out for us long term.